llassan/Ace/React.md

 a Virtual DOM for **optimized rendering** and **better performance**.
 <br>
 <br>
-Its declarative syntax simplifies UI development, while its large ecosystem and community provide extensive tools and resources.
+It follows declarative syntax which simplifies UI development, while its **large ecosystem and community** provide extensive **tools and resources.**
 <br>
 <br>
 React is versatile, working seamlessly with libraries for state management (e.g., Redux) and routing, and it supports cross-platform development through tools like React Native. <br>